Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 12 2024 13: 27

-Well, you gave it: Show off!
+Well, you gave it: Show-off!
 What show-off?!
 These are kickbacks and kickbacks.
-According to the current standard of profit for budget theft, this is up to 40 percent.
+At the current standard profit of budget theft, it is up to 40 percent.
 So calculate how much it will be!
-And then ask: is a bridge needed?
-Answer: definitely needed.
-Question: And to whom?
-Answer: Eh, well, there they are, not those who are there, but those who are not here, but here, but not there, because they also need him, but those who need him more than those there.
-Here is such a harmonious logical explanation of why and most importantly, who needs this, what’s-his-name, bridge.
+And then ask: is the bridge needed?
+Answer: it is definitely needed.
+Question: And who?
+Answer: Eeee, well, there they are, not those who are there, but those who are not here, but here, but at the same time not there, because those need it too, but those who need it more than those there.
+Here is such a coherent logical explanation of why and, most importantly, who needs this, what is it called, bridge.

 9. 0